blue-jay/blue-jay.github.io.hugo/content/library/index.md

 ## Basic Usage

-If you look through the **lib** folder, you'll see packages that provide different functionality.
+If you look through the [**Core**](https://github.com/blue-jay/core) library, you'll see packages that provide different functionality.
 These packages are designed to be shared and used through the application.
-Since Blueprint is a web application, the packages must be thread-safe to ensure they won't throw any errors if they are accessed at the same time by two separate threads.
+Since Blueprint is a web application, some of the packages must be thread-safe to ensure they won't throw any errors if they are accessed at the same time by two separate threads.

+As you create your own packages, you can store them in the **blueprint/lib** folder to keep them organized and separate.

 It's a good idea to keep them light on dependencies so you can reuse them again in later projects.
 Packages that are too tightly-coupled require time to rework so you might as well do it right from the start.

-Let's take a look at the **lib/email** package in sections.
+Let's take a look at the **email** package in sections.
 The first of the three sections is the package declaration and import section.
 Notice how the only packages the **email** package uses are part of the standard library.
 This is a good indicator that the package could be moved to a different project